forestgrape/coronavirus/index.md

 ## Evolution and Adaption
 The genetic evolution of coronaviruses is fast compared to other forms of life because:
 * a short average generation-time (only a few hours [to be confirmed])
-* properties of their RNA replication.
+* properties of RNA replication.
 The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
     - RNA-dependent RNA polymerase, which yields a high rate of random point mutations compared to DNA polymerases, which generally have better proofreading capabilities.
     - a homologous recombination mechanism.
 * Genome is [encoded in RNA and not in DNA](#lifetime-storage)
+* large population size both within hosts and the number of infected hosts (for Sars-CoV-2)

 Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the mentioned recombinations and encode complex proteins.
 Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
-They can change the metabolism of the target cells in various ways.
 [in work]

 ### conserved patterns